Mr. Thompson came under fire when it became clear that he had lied on his resume by stating he had a degree in computer science when, um, he didn’t.

 About a year later, in a separate incident, Yahoo suffered a serious data breach.

 At the time, the company said that the breach involved up to a billion Yahoo accounts.
 Later, as the tech company was being readied for sale to Verizon, the number was adjusted to 3 billion.
 Many thought Yahoo was either downplaying the damage or outright lying about it.

 Business culture issues indeed.

-He’d still hold that record today, but Lance was stripped of the awards due to doping and lying about it.
+He’d still hold that record today, but Armstrong was stripped of the awards due to doping and lying about it.
 Lance is not exactly a poster boy for the Four-Way Test.

-He was found out because former teammates who had been caught doping got tired of Armstrong portraying himself as drug-free.
+He was found out because former teammates who'd been caught doping got tired of Armstrong portraying himself as "drug-free".

 In other words, almost everyone on the cycling circuit was doping and working hard to keep it covered up.

 You might hope that these embarrassing high-profile cases would help us improve our societal ethics.

 To test that theory, I paused before typing this sentence to search the word “lying” on Google.

 A Dutch foreign ambassador, a Seattle Seahawks player and the President of the United States were on page one of the search.